adafruit/Adafruit-PN532/README.txt

   ----> https://www.adafruit.com/products/364

-Check out the links above for our tutorials and wiring diagrams These chips use SPI to communicate, 4 required to interface
+Check out the links above for our tutorials and wiring diagrams These chips use I2C or SPI to communicate.

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing